sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-02-19T10:55:04.000Z**
+**2023-02-19T20:32:30.000Z**

-\#PowerAlert1
+\#POWERALERT2

-Stage 4 loadshedding will continue to be implemented until further notice while Stage 6 will be implemented at 20:00 tonight until 05:00 on Monday morning.
+Due to the breakdowns of eight generation units on Sunday afternoon, Stage 6 loadshedding will be implemented continuously until further notice.